-Despite the greatness of the Old Testament prophets, Jesus declares that none was greater than His cousin, John, known as "the Baptist."
-John Ritenbaugh explains that Jesus clearly says that John fulfilled Malachi 4:5-6 as the prophesied Elijah to come.
+Jesus declares that none was greater than His cousin, John, known as 'the Baptist.'
+Jesus clearly says that John fulfilled the prophesied role of Elijah to come.

-In the third part of this series, John Ritenbaugh uses the Beast power of Revelation 13 to compare with God's sovereignty.
-Who will we yield to in the coming years?
+Consider two end-time, dominant forces: the Beast power of Revelation 13 and God.
+To whom will we yield to in the coming years?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.